+FII ED CLARK COUNTY AUDITOR
-Tax year 2023 BOR no. 2023-049 DTE 2 Rev. 10/19 County Clark Date received 1

-Complaint Against the Assessment of Real Property Other than Market Value Use this form to file board of revision complaints regarding assessment issues other than the market value of property.
+DTE 2 2024 FEB 2 7 2025 Rev. 10/19 Tax year\ Clark Date received County\ HILLARY HAMILTON Combain Against the Assessment of Real Property Other than Market Value Use this form to file board of revision complaints regarding assessment issues other than the market value of property.
 Complaints against market value should be filed on the DTE Form 1.
 Answer all questions and type or print all information.
 Read the instructions on the back before completing form.
-Attach additional pages as necessary.

-✓ Original complaint ☐ C Notices will be sent only to tho Name Street address, 0 City, State, ZIP code 1) Owner of property Zuber Crossing, LLC 7771 Concord Rd, I Delaware, Ohio 43015 2) Complainant if not owner 3) Complainant's agent 4) Telephone number of cont act person (614) 515-7594 5) Email address of complain nant lifetim neinvestmentsohio@gmail.c com 6) Complainant's relationship to property , if not owner Manager-Member, v If more than one parcel number is included, see "Multiple Parcels" on bac sk · 7) Parcel number from tax bil # Acres, if applicable Address of property Ĭ. 33006000061000 24 5.62 Acres Bechtle Ave.
-5.62 Acres Be echtle Ave.
-8 5 ✓ The valuation of proper✓ Determination whether of the denial of the partial operty unde pplication file rty on the act good cause r good cause al exemption r RC 319.302. ed under RC 5713.32 or the convers n to remain idle under RC 5713.30 newal application pursuant to RC 5 nder RC 323.16.
-NTY AUDIT Column A Parcel number Complainant's Opinion of Value (Full Market Value) Column B Current Value (Full Market Value) Column C Change in Value 3300600006100024 \$98,350 \$1,149,290 -\$1,050,940 Hayfields which are currently baled esidual after lo t splits in 2015 of a 26 acre parcel which hes a year in 2019,2020, 2021,2022, 2023 s complaint (including/any at/achm and 2024.
-See Attached for More. ere.
+Attach additional pages as necessary. ✓ Original complaint ☐ Counter complaint Notices will be sent only to those named below.
+Street address, City, State, ZIP code Name 7771 Concord Rd, Delaware, Ohio 43015 Zuber Crossing, LLC 1) Owner of property 2) Complainant if not owner 3) Complainant's agent (614) 515-7594 4) Telephone number of contact person lifetimeinvestmentsohio@gmail.com 5) Email address of complainant Manager-Member, Complainant's relationship to property, if not owner If more than one parcel number is included, see "Multiple Parcels" on back Parcel number from tax bill # Acres, if applicable Address of property 5.62 Acres Bechtle Ave.
+3300600006100024 5.62 Acres Bechtle Ave.
+8) Indicate the reason for this complaint: ☑ The classification of property under RC 5713.041. ☑ The classification of property under RC 319.302.
+The denial of a CAUV application filed under RC 5713,32 or the conversion of CAUV property under RC 5713.35.
+The valuation of property on the agricultural land tax list.
+Determination whether good cause exists for land on the CAUV program to remain idle under RC 5713.30(A)(4).
+Determination of whether good cause exists for the failure to file a CAUV renewal application pursuant to RC 5713.351.
+The denial of the partial exemption of a qualifying child care center under RC 323.16.

+If the complaint is seeking complete this line. a change in the value of the property, complete li ne 9.
+Complainants appealing o other issues do not need to Parcel number Column A Complainant's Opinion of Value (Full Market Value) Column B Current Value (Full Market Value) Column C Change in Value 3300600006100024 \$98,350 \$1,149,290 -\$1,050,940 declare under penalty of perjury that this compla int (including any attachments ) has bee n examined by me and to the best of my kno W edge and belief is true correct, and complete.
+7 / 11 / , ANAMADO COMO MARKA CARACTIANO DE LA MESE

-0) The requested change is justified for the following reasons: The parcel above was part of the residual after lot splits in 2015 o f a 26 acre parcel which had a Land use code of 100.
-The Use of the Land is "Agricultural" to wit: Hayfields which are currently baled 2 or more times a year in 2019 9,2020, 2021,2022, 2023 and 2024.
-See Attached for More. declare under penalty of perjury that this complaint (indee and belief is true, correct, and complete.
-Date03/25/2024 Complainant or agent ncluding any attachments) has been examined by me and to the best of my knowl- Sworn to and signed in my presence, this day of Signature S. C. E. C. L.
+10) The requested change is justified for the following reasons:

+The parcel above was part of the residual after lot splits in 2015 of a 26 acre parcel which had a Land use code of 100.
+The Use of the Land is "Agricultural" to wit: Hayfields which are currently

+Signature ago and bollonio race, context, and complete, minimum /a A Signature Date Complainant or age ent ARIA Title (if agent) Manager Sugar to and stored to control to the store of the store · Signature The same Sworn to and signed in my presence, this day or day or year Sworn to and signed in my presence, this Black day of March year 025

+Leign A. Snann Notary\ Signature

+Notary Public, State of Ohio My Commission Expires 04-21-207